Physical Data Modeling

 address in the

-reservation keyspace defined below
+reservation keyspace defined below design,

-trade-offs you have to make in data model design.
+you have to make in data model design.

 Now, let’s examine reservation tables in the design.
 Remember that the logical model contained three denormalized tables to support queries for reservations by confirmation number, guest, and hotel and date.
 For the first iteration of your physical data model design, assume you’re going to manage this denormalization manually.
 Note that this design could be revised to use Cassandra’s (experimental) materialized view feature.